 Pros: The holes are not overlapping and make good use of the terrain.
 The course is not for beginners and the distances for the holes vary quite a bit with a few a couple of par 4's on the front and the back 9.
 You will be required to use many different throws and it does not favor lefty or righty.
 The course is not well traveled and there are usually no other discers on the course even when the weather is nice.
 There is are many different varieties of trees due to this being a tree farm at one point in time.
-There are not many wide open shots.
-Some very narrow throws with virtually no possibility of an ace.
+There are not many wide open shots including very narrow throws with virtually no possibility of an ace.
 There are bathrooms and a vending machine by the baseball diamonds.

 Cons: There are no elevation changes.
 You will need to wear pants even in the summer due to the thorns and the rough terrain.
 During the summer it can be easy to lose a disc in the thick rough so be careful.
 No tees as of yet.. however it may be difficult to put permanent ones in good positions.
 As mentioned in other reviews, the thick rough during the summer months gives this course a bad rating.
 There is only one water hazard

 UPDATE: This course is virtually unplayable during the summer months.
-The over growth is too long and they are a long way off at clearing it.
+The overgrowth is too long and they are a long way off at clearing it.
 Only come here when everything is dead!
 However it is one of the best courses if you avoid it June thru September.